InsanallyLab/DecodingPackage/README.md

    python3 basic_workflow.py
    ```

-## Contributing

-We welcome contributors!
-If you find any bugs or wish to add a feature, please open an issue or submit a pull request.

 ## Acknowledgments

 This package is built on the foundational research conducted by Insanally et al. The trial-by-trial spike timing Bayesian decoding algorithm has been detailed in [this paper](https://elifesciences.org/articles/42409#s4).